-His work Avarice appears on flutist Mark Takeshi McGregor's latest CD, Sins and Fantasies, which has been nominated for 'Classical Recording of the Year' by the 2015 Western Canadian Music Awards.
+His work Avarice appears on flutist Mark Takeshi McGregor's latest CD, Sins & Fantasies, which was nominated for 'Classical Recording of the Year' by the 2015 Western Canadian Music Awards.

 Gregory Lee Newsome has been a committed advocate for contemporary music, serving as a director of Aventa Ensemble, The Music Gallery, and Vancouver New Music, as host of the radio programme Are You Serious?
 Music, and as Artistic Advisor for ensemble1534.

-His current project is a commission from Victoria's Aventa Ensemble, for a nonet of three pianos, three harps, and three percussion.
-Following that is a commission from Daniel Cooper, for solo alto flute + Max/MSP for Mark Takeshi McGregor.
-Lastly, he has a commission from Arraymusic for a quintet of soprano, bass clarinet, percussion, violin, and contrabass.
+His current project is an OAC commission from Aventa Ensemble, for a nonet (3 pianos, 3 harps, 3 percussion) premiering Fall 2016.
+Following that is a TAC commission from Arraymusic, for a quintet (soprano, bass clarinet, percussion, violin, contrabass) premiering Spring 2016.